-Based upon these concerns, this position is in opposition to use of Bonneville Power Administration (BPA) funding for fee simple title purchase of land by public and tribal agencies.
-However, long-term protection of lands through land conservation easements and/or lease programs is strongly supported.
+Based upon these concerns, the majority opposed use of Bonneville Power Administration (BPA) funding for fee simple title purchase of land by public and tribal agencies.
+The majority strongly supports long-term protection of lands through land conservation easements and/or lease programs.
 Conservation easements and long-term leases are viewed as a more economical and precise way to protect critical resource lands because the agency doesn't have to purchase an entire parcel (which may include highly disturbed lands along with higher quality habitat), but rather can work with a land owner to place critical habitat lands in conservation easement.
 Landowner agreements can also be established for a desired level of management.

-Position 2: For Inclusion of Fee Simple Title Land Acquisition Strategy
+Minority Report (For Inclusion of Fee Simple Title Land Acquisition Strategy)

-This position reflects the views of several members of the Subbasin Planning Team, including state agency and tribal representatives.
+This position reflects the views of a minority of the Washington Planning Unit, as defined in its bylaws.